marcelopspereira/MapfreViajeBot/README.md

 # MapfreViajeBot

 This solution was build during MAPFRE Hackaton on December 2016.
-It uses BotFramework and LUIS in order to build an intelligent hospital finder.
+It uses Microsoft Bot Framework and LUIS in order to build an intelligent hospital finder.
 In the repository you can find:
 * The Bot API
 * SQL Scripts to recreate the database
 * LUIS application (in pt-BR)